 You must be an art history major who has completed, or is in the process of completing, 15 hours in art history.
 A 2.5 GPA in all art history courses is mandatory.

-You will be required to seek out these positions on your own, but to receive academic credit, the Art History Internship Coordinator must approve the site/position.
+You will be required to seek out these positions on your own, but to receive academic credit, the Art History Internship Director must approve the site/position.
 To receive approval, the nature of the site and your duties must be essentially art historical.

 Internships are usually unpaid positions, though some may be salaried or provide a modest stipend.
 Interns must have reliable transportation to the work site, and they may also have to arrange for parking and medical insurance.